bnomis/grabber/README.md

 The script needs to be run as root.
 So, before you install become root.

-The script requires Pillow to time stamp the screen grabs so you may as well create a virtualenv first and then pip install.
+The script requires Pillow to time stamp the screen grabs, so you may as well create a virtualenv first and then pip install.

 Suggested install steps are: